Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, end, and engine.

 - While emphasizing the target sound, tell the children that the expanding engine will hold pictures of things that start with the /e/ sound like engine.

-- Lay out pictures of things that start with E and things that do not start with E and have the children sort the pictures.
+- Lay out the E and non-E picture cards and have the children sort the pictures.

 - Have the children label each picture by writing the letter E or e on each picture as they make comments such as “envelope starts with E.”